unchainedshop/unchained/docs/source/admin-ui/product.md

 Available on **ConfigurableProduct**

-Configurable product is a grouping of similar products with different characteristic and you can add all the different variation of a product you want to sell in your shop using the `variations` tab found on the product detail page.
+A configurable product is a grouping of similar products with different characteristics, and you can add all the different variations of a product you want to sell in your shop using the "Variations" tab found on the product detail page.

 ![diagram](../images/admin-ui/product/product-variation-create-setting.png)

 - **Adding variation option**

-Variation is the top level category of differentiation for example if you are selling laptop on your shop and there are various brand of laptops available brand of the laptop say HP can be the top level title of variation.
+Variation is the highest level of product differentiation, such as brand or type, for a configurable product.
+For instance, if you're selling laptops on your shop and there are various brands available, the brand name, such as HP, can be the top-level variation.

-However to add the actual differentiating factor of a configurable product  you need to create the variation option using the form provided under the `variations` tab of a product detail page.
-Continuing with the above example if you have different rams of HP laptops you create a variation option for each type.
+However, to add specific differentiation factors to a configurable product, you'll need to create variation options using the form available under the variations tab on the product detail page.

+For example, suppose you have different HP laptop models with varying RAM sizes.
+In that case, you'll create a variation option for each RAM size, allowing customers to select the exact model they want to purchase.

 ![diagram](../images/admin-ui/product/product-variation-setting.png)